Things & their conceptualisations: SKOS, foaf:focus & modelling choices

-So, now DBpedia assigns a distinct http URI for the thing the Wikipedia page http://en.wikipedia.org/wiki/Napoleonic_Wars "is about", and provides a description of that thing in which it says (amongst other things):
+So, now DBpedia assigns a distinct https URI for the thing the Wikipedia page https://en.wikipedia.org/wiki/Napoleonic_Wars "is about", and provides a description of that thing in which it says (amongst other things):

 i.e. that thing, the topic of the page, is an event, a military conflict etc.